PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 *Created by Neil Bramley on Sept 6, 2024*

 The following is intended as a simple guide as to where to store your research data while working or studying in PPLS.
-The primary emphasis is on ensuring that a "golden copy" of any data you are responsible is stored somewhere safe, where it will definitely not be lost, inappropriately leaked, sold or monetised.
-Beyond this I highlight various options for sharing and actively working on data, further down the page.
+The guide's primary goal is on ensuring that those responsible for data ensure they have a "golden copy" of that data stored somewhere safe and preferrably "in house, where it will definitely not be lost, inappropriately leaked, sold, or monetised by third parties.
+Beyond this, I highlight various reasonable options for sharing and actively working on data.

-**Too long; Didn't read summary:** If in doubt, archive your research data on the DataStore network drive.
+**Too Long; Didn't Read:** If in doubt, archive your research data on the DataStore network drive.

 <details open markdown="block">
   <summary>